 a necessity to employ a multiplicity of methods to

 determine the pollutant load or concentration?

-From the above questions it should then be possible to determine if capture of the particulate must be achieved within the airflow or to wait for the particulate to settle out before capturing.
+From the above questions, it should then be possible to determine if the capture of the particulate must be achieved within the airflow or to wait for the particulate to settle out before capturing.
 To illustrate this important point further let us ask a further question:

-v Will the captured particulate fall-out within the area where monitoring is required and thus cause a problem or will it cause a problem while in suspension?
+Will the captured particulate fall out within the area where monitoring is required and thus cause a problem or will it cause a problem while in suspension?

 AIRBORNE PARTICULATE CAPTURE